BZoennchen/supercollider-book/_sources/chapters/sounddesign/math/intro.md

 Does this mean there has to be another perfect world where the idea of a pink elephant lives?
 The world of ideas cripples the fascination with the infinite complexity of what there is.
 It trys to bind the infinite to the finite, Kierkegaard might say.
-Wittgenstein would probalby say that the word "existing" in the language game of mathematics is completely different from its meaning in any other language game.
+Wittgenstein would probalby say that the word "existing" in the language game of mathematics is completely different from its meaning in any other language games.
 He would argue that Plato confused different language games, i.e., the mistake is a missuse of language.

 We have never experienced a perfect circle.